unegma/unegma-legal/lib/legal-docs/terms-unegmadigital.md

 i.
 What We Do: Unegma specialises in web development and text-based code.
 If design assets are needed, you can provide them or we can create them for an additional cost.

 ii.
 Project Scope: Before starting, we’ll agree on the project’s scope, which will include, payment terms, acceptance criteria, objectives, deliverables, timelines, exclusions and assumptions, and any other important details.
+These terms and conditions along with the scope will form the full agreement.

 iii.
 Scope Changes: If the scope changes, we’ll both need to agree on the new terms, including any adjustments to costs and timelines.